 It is precisely this “agrological” paucity, as the late Bordeaux professor and geographer, René Pijassou, described it, that makes them so well-suited to the production of fine wine.
 In the east, the plots are planted along the rolling Médoc ridges, just above the estuary, while those at the epicentre benefit from a microclimate nurtured by the little La Mouline stream that meanders through the middle of the appellation from west to east before disappearing into the Gironde.

 La Croix Ducru-Beaucaillou is an original expression of the terroirs of Ducru-Beaucaillou, a blend that is one of a kind.
 Ducru-Beaucaillou’s elitist approach is fully at work here.
 As is a passion, that of a team dedicated to excellence.

 A high-flying wine that perfectly expresses its terroir of exception.
 This wine blends a high proportion of Cabernet Sauvignon (around 60% each year), completed with Merlot Noir (35% to 37%) as well as a subtly spicy touch of Petit Verdot (3% to 5%).
-It is carefully aged for 12 months in barrels of which two-thirds are new each vintage.

 Powerful, silky, very aromatic, La Croix Ducru-Beaucaillou beguiles with its bouquet, its balance, its remarkable finesse and its lengthy finish.
 A great cuvée that stimulates, then captivates the senses; it is the perfect introduction to the Borie signature.